KNDinesh/CKA-Certification-Course-2025/Day 04/README.md

 - The `-f` flag points to the Dockerfile's location.
 - The build context is specified as `/path/to/build-context`.

 Once the build is complete and image gets created, execute docker run command with docker image which got created using custom Dockerfile name.
-Use cmd file for practise.
+Use cmd file for practice.

 ```bash
 docker images